 Valeo’s quarterly sales rose 22% in the first quarter of 2017, partly driven by the company’s push in ADAS technology alongside partner Mobileye.
 The two have an agreement dating back to 2015 to build an affordable robocar, combining Mobileye’s camera vision expertise with Valeo’s lidar units.

 Lero tests its sensors at the National University of Ireland at Galway, where it can rain as many as 225 days a year.
-The group hopes to develop smarter autonomous car technology that more road-conditioned and weather-resistant.
+The group hopes to develop smarter autonomous car technology that is more road-conditioned and weather-resistant.

 Read more: Valeo